-This lens also has an 8 aperture bladed diaphragm and an incredibly low aperture of 1.4.
+This lens also has an 8-aperture bladed diaphragm and a shallow aperture 1.4.

-This lens is great for Creative Photography and adds an incredibly smooth background compared to the 50 mils 1.8.
+This lens is excellent for Creative Photography and adds an incredibly smooth background compared to the 50 mils 1.8.

-This lens lets in 66% for light, which really does show you the advantages of having a 1.4 aperture lens in your camera.
+This lens lets in 66% of light, which shows the advantages of having a 1.4 aperture lens in your camera.

-So due to this lens having a prominent vignetting issue and problem with soft and blurry corners, I’m only going to be giving this lens an 8 out of 10 for image quality.
+So, due to this lens having a prominent vignetting issue and a problem with soft and blurry corners, I’m only going to give this lens an 8 out of 10 for image quality.

-The lens is quite small and won’t take a lot of room up in your camera bag.
+The lens is relatively small and won’t occupy much room in your camera bag.

 This lens also weighs light.

-Although after a while, I have found a little bit of noise, especially if you’re using this lens on autofocus for video work.
+However, I have found a little noise after a while, especially if you use this lens on autofocus for video work.

-This lens is reasonably priced, especially if you compare it to other 50 mil standard prime lenses at 1.4 aperture.
+This lens is reasonably priced, especially compared to 50 mil standard prime lenses at 1.4 aperture.

-In my opinion, it is one of the sharpest lenses at this focal distance, so I’m going to be giving this lens an 8 out of 10 for the price is.
+It is one of the sharpest lenses at this focal distance, so that I will give this lens an 8 out of 10 for the price.

 This is a recommended lens to have in your camera.

-And it’s also good for small spaces.
-Plus, you have to 20, which is great for stops have like individual in the crowd.
+And it’s also suitable for small spaces.
+Plus, you have to 20, which is excellent for stops with individuals in the crowd.

-So that’s why I like this length because he can easily switch between showing the whole scene showing a bit more like one person you want to focus your attention on.
+I like this length because he can easily switch between showing the whole scene and showing a bit more, like one person you want to focus your attention on.

-Also, the 2.8 will make all the lights look a bit more out of focus, so that’s also really nice.
+Also, the 2.8 will make all the lights look more out of focus, which is nice.

-I really like this lens, it’s awesome to get like a big crowd as well, and it has less distortion.
+I like this lens; it’s fantastic to get a big crowd and has less distortion.

-What I love about the 11 that you can capture more of the environments.
+What I love about it is that you can capture more of the environment.

-Because of the 2.8, as I said, you can really get some nice depth to the image.
+Because of the 2.8, as I said, you can get some excellent depth to the image.

-I would recommend this; if you’re really more into big events and want to get in crowds, you need the level.
+I recommend this; you need the level if you’re more into significant events and want to get in crowds.

 It’s a great, great body and event lens.